seriousCoding/High-Bred-Bullies/replit.md

-# High Bred Bullies - Premium Bulldog Breeding Platform
+# High Bred Bullies - Coinbase Advanced Trading Platform

 ## Overview

-High Bred Bullies is a comprehensive web application for premium bulldog breeding operations.
-The platform combines a React/TypeScript frontend with Supabase backend, providing features for litter management, puppy sales, social community features, and administrative tools.
-The application targets breeders, pet owners, and prospective buyers in the premium bulldog breeding market.
+High Bred Bullies is a comprehensive Coinbase Advanced Trade API client with robust WebSocket integration for real-time cryptocurrency trading and data synchronization.
+The platform combines a React/TypeScript frontend with Express.js backend and PostgreSQL database, providing features for API key management, real-time market data, trading operations, and OAuth integration.
+The application has been refactored from Supabase to use direct PostgreSQL connections with JWT authentication.

 ## System Architecture